MAHAMAT263/MLOP_Summative/README.md

 ## 🧠 Features

-- Predict heart disease risk using a trained deep learning model (Keras/TensorFlow)
+- Predict heart disease risk using a trained deep learning model
 - Display prediction results with confidence scores
 - Retrain the model using updated data from a local SQLite database
 - Visualize confusion matrix, loss, and accuracy curves
-- Fetch dataset directly via an API endpoint
+- Fetch dataset from the database
 - Responsive front-end using HTML/CSS/JS and Bootstrap

 ---